WDI-SEA/react-ajax-swapi/README.md

 - `Fork` and `clone` this repo
 - Use `npx create-react-app` to create a React app named `react-star-wars`
 - `cd` into `react-star-wars` and open VS Code.
+- `npm i axios` to be able to access this API

 ## Setup
 - Since we'll be using a Router, we'll need to import BrowserRouter in `index.js` and wrap it around `App`.